rmunate/SpellNumber/docs/usage/numbers-to-letters.md

 ## Method Integer

 You can also rely on the `Integer` method to define that the input is a new integer.
-Remember to ensure that the input value is of type `int`
+Remember to ensure that the input value is of type `int`.

 ```php
 use Rmunate\Utilities\SpellNumber;